tugraz-isds/spcd3/API.md

 `function loadCSV(csv: string): []`

-As the function name already states, using loadCSV loads the data and returns the data as an array.
-As a parameter a CSV file is required.
+Loads a dataset from a CSV file.
 An example CSV file separated with a comma:

 ```